abhi7b/AIPI540_DL_Risk_Mgmt./README.md

 The Home Credit Default Risk dataset is a comprehensive collection of information aimed at enhancing credit risk assessment models.
 Provided by Home Credit, the dataset encompasses a wide array of data points, including application details, demographic information, and historical credit behavior.
 The primary objective is to predict the likelihood of a client defaulting on a loan.

 The dataset has 122 columns with 106 numerical and 16 categorical.
 There was 57 columns with significant(more than 10%) NaN values.
 Dataset shape: (307511, 122).
 The dataset is highly imbalanced ~8% minority class.

-Using only `application_train.csv` file from the Home Credit repository as performance of model deteriorates when other csv files are added in the training.

 ---